Black Stone: Scientific origins

 The Black Stone has never been analysed with modern scientific techniques.
-Its nature has been much debated but remain the subject of speculation.
-It has been described variously as basalt stone, an agate, a piece of natural glass or—most popularly—a stony meteorite or a result of a meteorite impact called tektite.
+Its nature and origin has been much debated but it remains the subject of scientific speculation.
+It has been described variously as basalt stone, a piece of natural glass or—most popularly—a stony meteorite or meteorite impact trace material known as impactite.
 Paul Partsch, the curator of the Austro-Hungarian imperial collection of minerals, published the first comprehensive analysis of the Black Stone in 1857, in which he favoured a meteoritic origin for the stone.
-Robert S. Dietz and John McHone proposed in 1974 that the Black Stone was actually an agate, judging from its physical attributes and a report by an Arab geologist that the stone contained clearly discernible diffusion banding characteristic of agates.

 A significant clue to its nature is provided by an account of the stone's recovery in 951 CE, after it had been stolen 21 years earlier.
 According to a chronicler, the stone was identified by its ability to float in water, which would rule out the Black Stone being an agate, a basalt, or a stony meteorite, though it would be compatible with it being glass or pumice.

 Elsebeth Thomsen of the University of Copenhagen proposed a different hypothesis in 1980.
-She suggested that the Black Stone may be a glass fragment, or impactite, from the impact of a fragmented meteorite that fell 6000 years ago at Wabar, a site in the Rub' al Khali desert 1100 km east of Mecca.
+She suggested that the Black Stone may be a glass fragment, or impactive, from the impact of a fragmented meteorite that fell 6,000 years ago at Wabar, a site in the Rub' al Khali desert 1100 km east of Mecca.
 A 2004 scientific analysis of the Wabar site suggests that the impact event occurred much more recently than previously thought and may have happened within the last 200–300 years.

-The meteoritic hypothesis is viewed by geologists as doubtful.
+Given that the vast majority of impact craters on have been buried by weather and other processes of sedimentation, the thermographic finding at Wabar does not rule out the notion that the Black Stone may be a relic of an ancient meteorite impact.
+Neverthless, the meteoritic hypothesis is viewed by geologists as doubtful.
 The Natural History Museum, London suggests that it may be a pseudometeorite; in other words, a terrestrial rock mistakenly attributed to a meteoritic origin.